Decoding A/B testing

-Zonos supports critical A/B tests that can help you optimize your conversion and give you a clear understanding of the consequences to only focusing on conversion.
+Zonos Checkout supports critical A/B tests that can help you optimize your conversion and give you a clear understanding of the consequences to only focusing on conversion.

 Test 1: When to display the shipping quote

-This variant test will show what converts better, quoting before or after entering their shipping address.
+This variant test will show what converts better, quoting before or after they enter their shipping address.
 We typically see a higher conversion when customers insert their information; however, depending on the promotions you run or products you sell, you may want to see how customers respond to this A/B test.

-- 80% Variant A: See the shipping quote after putting in the full address
+- 80% Variant A - See the shipping quote after putting in the full address.

-- 20% Variant B: See the shipping quote when first arriving at the checkout, without the need to put in an address.
+- 20% Variant B - See the shipping quote when first arriving at the checkout, without the need to put in an address.

-Important: International (out of area) fees, or any other fees associated with a specific address are not calculated on this variant.
+Important: International (out of area) fees, or any other fees associated with a specific address. are not calculated on this variant.
 Not calculating these fees will usually have the most impact on services like UPS, FedEx, or DHL.